imonlinux/linux-voice-assistant/docs/install_pulseaudio.md

 ```

 ## 2. If already installed Disable/Stop the entire the Linux Voice Assistant service temporarily.
-If not installed, proceed to setp 3.:
+If not installed, proceed to step (3.):

 ```sh
 sudo systemctl disable --now linux-voice-assistant.service